-166. May an employee assigned to temporary light or limited duty or on medical leave as a result of illness, injury, or pregnancy, bid on a higher level duty assignment?
+181. May an employee assigned to temporary light or limited duty or on medical leave as a result of illness, injury, or pregnancy, bid or apply for a higher level duty assignment?

 Response: Yes.
-They may bid on such assignment pursuant to the procedures outlined in the Burrus/McDougald MOU dated September 1, 1987 and addressed above.
+They may bid or apply for such assignment pursuant to the procedures outlined in the MOU dated September 1, 1987 and addressed above.
 However, they will not receive higher level pay until they are physically able to, and, actually perform work in the bid-for higher level duty assignment.

-167. When a bid is "disallowed" because of the failure of an employee assigned to temporary light or limited duty or on medical leave as a result of illness, injury, or pregnancy, to provide appropriate medical certification, is the employee charged with an "unsuccessful" bid?
+182. When a bid is "disallowed" because of the failure of an employee assigned to temporary light or limited duty or on medical leave as a result of illness, injury, or pregnancy, to provide appropriate medical certification, is the employee charged with an "unsuccessful" bid?